cBioPortal/cbioportal/docs/deployment/authorization-and-authentication/Authenticating-Users-via-SAML.md

     saml.custom.userservice.class=<your_package.your_class_name>

-:warning: The property `saml.idp.metadata.attribute.email` can also vary per IDP.
-It is important to set this correctly since this is a required field by the cBioPortal SAML parser (that is, if `org.cbioportal.security.spring.authentication.saml.SAMLUserDetailsServiceImpl` is chosen for property `saml.custom.userservice.class`).
+:warning: The properties `saml.idp.metadata.attribute.email`, and `saml.idp.metadata.attribute.userName` can also vary per IDP.
+It is important to set these correctly since these are a required field by the cBioPortal SAML parser (that is, if `org.cbioportal.security.spring.authentication.saml.SAMLUserDetailsServiceImpl` is chosen for property `saml.custom.userservice.class`).

 :warning: Some IDPs like to provide their own logout page (e.g. when they don't support the custom SAML Single Logout protocol).
 For this you can adjust the
 `saml.logout.url` property to a custom URL provided by the IDP.
 Also set the `saml.logout.local=true` property in this case to indicate that global logout (or Single Logout) is not supported by IDP: